Our House Buying Service

 Organisations like the Property Ombudsman exist to protect consumers, and they have the powers to fine, punish and publicly reprimand any regulated companies who break the rules.

 This is why rogue traders choose not to be regulated.
-If they're unregulated then they have no one to answer to, so they can act in unscrupulous ways and get away with it.
+If they're unregulated, they have no one to answer to, so they can act in unscrupulous ways and get away with it.

 Can't unregulated companies be caught, and shut down?